Given its enormous size alone, there are plenty of best hidden vacation spots in the US, scattered across the west, mid-west, and east coasts.

 PINE ISLAND, FLORIDA

-The largest island in Florida does not receive visitors in many numbers, surprisingly.
+Surprisingly, the largest island in Florida does not receive visitors in many numbers.
 Hence, it is one of the best secret getaways in the US if you want to escape from touristy destinations in Florida.

 BEST SECRET DESTINATIONS IN THE US – NATIONAL PARKS